Eyewitness Describes Seeing Istanbul Nightclub Attacker Open Fire

-"There were gun sounds and after two minutes, the sound of an explosion"
+"There were gun sounds and after two minutes, the sound of an explosion"+ READ ARTICLE

 Mehmet Dag, 22, was passing by the club where a gunman killed at least 39 people and wounded nearly 70 in Istanbul and saw the suspect shoot at a police officer and a bystander.